 Due to the rapid growth of WordPress, a number of websites are launched across the Internet each day.
 If you have a large business with multiple WordPress websites, then it can become a bit of a hefty task when it comes to managing all of them at the same instance.
 Life is too short to log in to your WordPress dashboards separately on different tabs.

 To overcome such a hassle, WordPress launched the WordPress Multisite feature back in 2010.
 It helped WordPress users to create an entire network of WordPress sites, which can be controlled from a single instance of WordPress dashboard.
-The only disadvantage is, all of your networked sites should be on the same server.
+The only limitation in order to manage multiple WordPress sites from one dashboard is that all sites should be on same server.

-There are some WordPress plugins that can manage Multiple WordPress sites from one dashboard.
-In my opinion, managing WordPress sites with MainWP can be the best alternative here.
-In today’s guide, I will highlight some of the features of MainWP and how one can easily utilize them.
+There are few WordPress plugins that can manage Multiple WordPress sites from one dashboard.
+In my opinion, managing WordPress sites with MainWP can be the best option here.
+In this tutorial, we will explore the features of MainWP and how one can easily utilize them.

 Features of MainWP